Grain and Equipment Storage Building

 She would trade some of her fresh vegetables with other ladies from the church for jams and jellies that they made.
 The barter system at its best.

-Other than pickles it was sweet corn that required the most preparation.
+Other than pickles, sweet corn required the most preparation.
 You had to first boil the corn just as if you wanted to have “corn on the cob.”

-I place three eggs inside and plugged in the unit.
+I placed three eggs inside and plugged in the unit.
 It had a small light bulb to create just enough heat to simulate a hen sitting in the nest.
-Every day I would need to rotate each egg and use a flashlight behind the egg (called Candling) to see if the embryo was developing.
-If it wasn’t you needed to throw it away so it wouldn’t spoil.
+Every day, I would need to rotate each egg and use a flashlight behind the egg (called Candling) to see if the embryo was developing.
+If it wasn’t, you needed to throw it away so it wouldn’t spoil.

-I fed it every day and quickly took it out into the backyard where it would follow me around.
-We had a stone wall in the back, and I would lift up a stone and there were almost always ants and ant eggs.
+I fed it every day and quickly took it out into the backyard, where it would follow me around.
+We had a stone wall in the back, and I would lift up a stone, but there were almost always ants and ant eggs.
 It was like a smorgasbord for it.
-Unfortunately, the chick did not come out of the egg fully formed and my mom told me I would need to put it down.
-It was the hardest thing I had to do but I knew it was right.
+Unfortunately, the chick did not come out of the egg fully formed, and my mom told me I would need to put it down.
+It was the hardest thing I had to d,o but I knew it was right.

 I never hatched and raised another chick.